mineiros-io/terraform-google-service-account-iam/README.md

 - [**`service_account_id`**](#var-service_account_id): *(**Required** `string`)*<a name="var-service_account_id"></a>

-  The fully-qualified name of the service account to apply policy to.
+  The fully-qualified name of the service account to apply the policy to.

 - [**`members`**](#var-members): *(Optional `set(string)`)*<a name="var-members"></a>

-  Identities that will be granted the privilege in role.
+  Identities that will be granted the privilege in the role.
 Each entry can have one of the following values:
    - `allUsers`: A special identifier that represents anyone who is on the internet; with or without a Google account.
    - `allAuthenticatedUsers`: A special identifier that represents anyone who is authenticated with a Google account or a service account.
    - `user:{emailid}`: An email address that represents a specific Google account.
 For example, alice@gmail.com or joe@example.com.